TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/ending/readme.md

 Over time, the bitterness subsided and I saw things differently.
 Rather than making me jealous, my experiences were a less-then-gentle reminder of how fortunate I am in so many ways.
 Rediscovering the ability to walk without pain made me so much more thankful for my ability to do that.
 I am so much luckier than so many others.

 I don't pity people who have things worse than me, because I know how awful and patronising that can feel, to some extent.
-But I know that we all have our challenges and difficulties, with our bodies and our lives and whatever it is.
+But I know that we all have our own challenges and difficulties, with our bodies and our lives and whatever it is.

 I really don't want to come across all high-and-mighty about it!
 Especially as I know how privileged I am.
 So I am trying to learn how to express myself and my experiences and feelings about all this in a way that feels right.